My Immortal (fan fiction): Plot

-The story begins by focusing on Ebony entering a relationship with Draco Malfoy, who is depicted as shy, sensitive and, bisexual.
+The story begins by focusing on Ebony entering a relationship with Draco Malfoy, who is depicted as shy, sensitive, and bisexual.
 Draco invites Ebony to a Good Charlotte concert in Hogsmeade.
-She agrees, and the two fly to Hogsmeade together in Draco's black flying Mercedes-Benz.
-After the concert, they do not return to the castle.
-The two instead have intercourse in the Forbidden Forest.
-They are discovered by Hogwarts' headmaster Albus Dumbledore (referred to in places as "Albert Dumblydore" and a variety of other names), who yells at them and derides them as "motherfukers" [sic].
+She agrees, partly because of her crush on Joel Madden, and the two fly to Hogsmeade together in Draco's black flying Mercedes-Benz.
+After the concert, they do not return to the castle, instead having intercourse in the Forbidden Forest.
+They are discovered by Hogwarts' headmaster Albus Dumbledore, who yells at them and derides them as "motherfukers" [sic].
 In a subsequent author's note, it is explained this outburst occurred because Dumbledore was suffering from a headache.

-Later, Ebony confronts Harry "Vampire" Potter in front of Severus Snape's class (variously called "Snap", "Snope", "Snoop", or "Snipe") as well as an entirely-naked Draco.
-She learns that Draco used to date Vampire.
+Later, Ebony confronts Harry "Vampire" Potter in front of Severus Snape's class as well as an entirely naked Draco.
+She learns that Draco used to date Vampire (via a tattoo on Draco's arm).
 Ebony becomes so angry at this perceived betrayal, despite identifying as bisexual herself and professing a sexual attraction to 'sensitive bi guyz', that she runs crying into the Forbidden Forest, where she is approached by Lord Voldemort.
-Voldemort, speaking in faux-archaic English for reasons left unexplained, gives her a gun and demands that she kill Vampire.
+Voldemort, speaking in faux-archaic English, gives her a gun and demands that she kill Vampire.
 Voldemort threatens her, saying that he will kill Draco unless she kills Vampire, but she refuses.
 When Draco later learns of this encounter, he is so angry that Ebony kept it from him that he kills himself by slitting his wrists.

 In a subsequent scene, however, Vampire has a vision of Draco being held prisoner by Voldemort.
 After rescuing Draco from Voldemort, Ebony and her friends attend a My Chemical Romance concert in Hogsmeade.
-After some songs have been played, the concert ends abruptly when the members of My Chemical Romance reveal themselves to be Voldemort and his Death Dealers.
+After some songs have been played, the concert ends abruptly when the members of My Chemical Romance reveal themselves to be Voldemort and his "Death Dealers".
 Voldemort, who had been disguised as lead vocalist Gerard Way, proclaims his intent to kill Ebony and Draco for the former's failure to kill Vampire, but they are saved by Dumbledore, who had just given himself a gothic makeover.
 The next day, Dumbledore gives a gothic makeover to the Hogwarts Great Hall as well, but Ebony feels that he is a poser and dislikes him greatly, a sentiment shared by her friends.